In Building Mobile Coverage

 The macro network is becoming less and less able to deliver ubiquitous service as the number of buildings or the height of buildings in a given area increases.
 Both obstructions and elevated noise levels demand higher levels of signals than can be generated by conventional macro cellular base stations.

-How do I get a DAS System Installed
+How do I get In Building Mobile Coverage Installed

 The first step is to contact our team.
 We will then ask a number of questions relating to the building’s size and location, your coverage requirements and networks you are looking to have installed.
 We may also request a floor-plan of the building.
 From this information we will conduct a simple desk top survey of your location to determine the feasibility of the site.
 An on-site site survey may also be required to determine equipment location, cable runs and indoor and outdoor antenna locations.
 Once completed It typically takes less than a week to develop a preliminary design, and from this a quote can be generated for the installation.